 Scaffolding Doesn’t Have to Collapse to Cause Injuries and Death

-The other two main types of scaffolding accidents occur without the scaffolding collapsing at all.
-In the second type, a worker falls over the edge of a non-collapsing scaffold.
+Another type of scaffolding accidents occurs without the scaffolding collapsing at all.
+In this type, a worker falls over the edge of a non-collapsing scaffold.
 This, too, is troublingly common.

 Such an accident happened in June of 2020 to a 16-year-old part-time subcontractor in Nashville, Tennessee.
 His older brother was standing next to him on the scaffolding and describes hearing a noise and turning just in time to see him go over.
 The victim fell 120 feet to his death.
 No safety harness was found on either the remains or the scaffold.

 Then, in November, a man in Madison, Wisconsin, fell at least 35 feet from a scaffold and was taken to the hospital in critical condition.
 OSHA was contacted, but no further details have been released.

 The third kind of scaffolding accident occurs when an inanimate object falls from a scaffold and strikes a person on a lower level.
 While also common, these accidents are often left out of scaffolding accident statistics, because scaffolds are just one of many falling-object hazards to be found on construction sites.